-4.3 Medical Evaluation
+4.3 Medical Examination

 The Independent Administrator may, in his or her sole discretion, require a medical examination such as outlined in Appendix C of any Player who tests positive.
-The Independent Administrator will arrange for the evaluation, and the results of this evaluation will be reported to the Player, the Independent Administrator and the Club physician.
-If medical treatment (including counseling or psychological treatment) is deemed appropriate, it will be offered to the Player.
+The Independent Administrator will arrange for the examination, and the results will be reported to the Player, the Independent Administrator and the Club physician.
+If medical treatment (including counseling or psychological treatment) is indicated, it may be offered to the Player.
 Players with a confirmed positive test result will also be placed on reasonable cause testing at a frequency and duration to be determined by the Independent Administrator consistent with this Policy.

-The Player is responsible for seeing that he complies with the arrangements of the Independent Administrator for an evaluation as soon as practicable after notification of a positive test.
+The Player is responsible for seeing that he complies with the arrangements of the Independent Administrator for a medical examination as soon as practicable after notification of a positive test.
 This requirement is in effect throughout the year.